Advising EEA workers and self-employed people

 The importance of registering as unemployed

-Even if the claimant is refused benefit (e.g. because they do not have a qualifying right to reside or they have other income) it is imperative that they understand the importance of registering their unemployment (at the Jobcentre Plus office), by claiming (contributory) JSA and/or universal credit (and for older claims a claim for income support may suffice: SSWP v Elmi [2011] EWCA Civ 1403) and continuing to ‘sign on’ and meet any work-related requirements by being available for, and actively seeking work.
-By doing so s/he will receive national insurance credits (which may help them qualify for JSA/ESA at a later date), and more importantly any period recorded as jobseeker or a retained worker can go towards his/her five-year qualifying period for the permanent right to reside and EU settled status even if s/he does not currently qualify for JSA/UC.
+Even if the claimant is refused benefit (e.g. because they do not have a qualifying right to reside or they have other income) it is imperative that they understand the importance of registering their unemployment (at the Jobcentre Plus office), by claiming (contributory) JSA and/or universal credit and continuing to ‘sign on’ and meet any work-related requirements by being available for, and actively seeking work.
+By doing so s/he will receive national insurance credits (which may help them qualify for JSA/ESA at a later date), and more importantly any period recorded as jobseeker or a retained worker can help meet the conditions for other rights to reside (e.g. as a retired worker or a former EEA family member).

 Who is a jobseeker or unemployed retained worker?